wustl-oncology/immuno_gcp_wdl_local/README.md

 using the specified input and reference files, and finally the results will be pulled back to the local system and cloud resources will be cleaned up.

-This version assumes that your are staging your input data files from the WASHU RIS storage1/compute1 cluster.
+This version assumes that your are staging your input data files from your local system (e.g. a laptop, but could be any system really).
-Some steps are run within docker containers on that cluster.
-It therefore requires that you have access to storage1 disk and ability to launch jobs on compute1 using LSF (bsub).
+Some steps are run within docker containers.
+It therefore requires that you have the ability to run interative docker sessions on your system.

 ### Source of instructions
 This tutorial is a specific example of how to run a specific pipeline (immuno) on a specific example dataset (HCC1395 Tumor/normal cell line pair).
 The steps below are taken from the following link where you will find a  more generic set of documentation that explains in detail how to run any WDL pipeline on the Google Cloud using tools created to assist this process. https://github.com/griffithlab/cloud-workflows/tree/main/manual-workflows

 ### Prerequisites
+- docker
 - google-cloud-sdk
 - git